Projects

 share a brain.

 Claude doesn't know what you told ChatGPT.
-Copilot ignores what you researched in Perplexity.
-Sulci captures context from every AI interaction and makes it available everywhere.
+Sulci is the infrastructure layer that fixes it: a dual-indexed knowledge layer that captures context from every AI interaction and serves it back, structured and ranked.

 The Problem